ftsrg/theta/doc/For-developers.md

 # For developers

+Theta is written in Java 8 using [Gradle](https://gradle.org/) as a build system.
+We are developing both on Windows and Linux.

 ## Preferred development workflow

 As the main repository is read-only, we suggest you to create your own _fork_.
 Within your fork, we also recommend to create new _branches_ for your development.
 This enables us later on to easily integrate your work into the main repository by using _pull requests_.